-In this study, the three following attributes were designed to describe the terrain conditionfactor empirically (Table 2):
+In this study, the three following attributes were designed to describe the terrain condition factor empirically (Table 2):

-1) Total relief.
-The total relief attribute, which is calculated as the maximum minus minimum elevation within the study area, is a commonly used value to describe the overall terrain condition of a study area.

-27 2) Slope distribution.
-The slope distribution provides information on the proportions of 28 different intensities of local relief in the area, which cannot be described by the total relief in 29 the overall area and is useful for judging the reasonableness of a DTA algorithm selection and 30 its parameter settings.
+- 1. Total relief attribute, which is calculated as the maximum minus minimum elevation within the study area, is a commonly used value to describe the overall terrain condition of a study area. - 2.
+Slope distribution provides information on the proportions of different intensities of local relief in the area, which cannot be described by the total relief in the overall area and is useful for judging the reasonableness of a DTA algorithm selection and its parameter settings.
 To describe in detail the slope distribution in a study area, we quantified it by an elevation-slope frequency distribution.
-For this purpose, the slope gradient 1 was divided into seven classes: $0^{\circ}-3^{\circ}, 3^{\circ}-8^{\circ}, 8^{\circ}-15^{\circ}, 15^{\circ}-25^{\circ}, 25^{\circ}-35^{\circ}, 35^{\circ}-45^{\circ}$, and $45^{\circ}-90^{\circ}$ 2 (Tang et al., 2006).
-According to the total relief within the study area, the elevation within the 3 4 study area was classified into one of ten elevation classes with equal elevation step.
-The 5 elevation-slope frequency distribution obtained in this way is a two-dimensional table with 10 elevation class ×7 slope class data items.
-Considering that the DEM resolution has a strong 6 7 influence on calculating the slope gradient and its frequency distribution (Chang and Tsai, 8 1991; Grohmann, 2015), an elevation-slope cumulative frequency distribution were used here 9 instead of the elevation-slope frequency distribution to provide a quantitative description that 10 reduces the DEM resolution effect.
-The elevation-slope cumulative frequency in each 11 elevation class is calculated by accumulating the number of cells within each slope gradient 12 class from low to high class in this elevation class.
-Note that the 10-class division of elevation 13 considers only the relative relationship among the elevation classes inside the study area.
-The 14 elevation class might consist of a distinct elevation step for a study area, in which case the total relief of the study area would be ignored for this attribute.
-This proposed design appears 15 16 to be not only a convenient way to automate similarity calculations in case-based reasoning, 17 but also reasonable because the total relief attribute reflects the total relief information 18 throughout the study area.
+For this purpose, the slope gradient was divided into seven classes: 0-3, 3-8, 8-15, 15-25, 25-35, 35-45, and 45-90° (Tang and Song, 2006).
+According to the total relief within the study area, the elevation within the study area was classified into 1 of 10 elevation classes with equal elevation step.
+The elevationslope frequency distribution obtained in this way is a two-dimensional table with 10 elevation class $\times$ 7 slope class data items.
+Considering that the DEM resolution has a strong influence on calculating the slope gradient and its frequency distribution (Chang and Tsai, 1991; Grohmann, 2015), an elevation-slope cumulative frequency distribution was used here instead of the elevation-slope frequency distribution to provide a quantitative description that reduces the DEM resolution effect.
+The elevation-slope cumulative frequency in each elevation class is calculated by accumulating the